loicbausor/big_data_project/README.md

 # Big data project

-⚠ This repo is complete !
+⚠ This repo is NOT complete !
 Since we have untill the 19th, we will do a last push at the 19th, 23h.
 However you can start to take a look at the project.
 ## Introduction
 This project aims to analyze and do some machine learning on a sample stack overflow questions data.
 It contains several parts.
 The data comes originaly from [the stack exchange archive website](https://archive.org/details/stackexchange) but we explain in the data part how to get exclusively the tables we used (we just took some tables concerning stack overflow and put it at your disposal on a open drive).
 - One part (\Data folder) concerns the data retrieving and loading.
 (Be sure to look at the readme on this folder for more information)